Saskatchewan Huskies women's basketball

 The Saskatchewan Huskies women's basketball team represents the University of Saskatchewan in the Canada West Universities Athletic Association of U Sports women's basketball.
-The Huskies have captured two national championships, winning the first in 2016, followed by a victory in 2020.
+The Huskies have captured three national championships, winning the first in 2016, followed by victories in 2020 and 2025.
 Led by head coach Lisa Thomaidis, who first led the program for the 1998-99 season, she has also served as head coach of the Canada women's national basketball team.
 Holding the program record for regular season wins (281), Canada West playoff wins (49) and U Sports National Tournament wins (19), the Huskies have also won eight Canada West titles under her tutelage.
 Home games are contested at the Physical Activity Complex (PAC), which was constructed in 2003.

 History

 In the 2019-20 season, the Huskies finished in first place in Canada West with a record of 18-2.
 Scoring 1920 points, averaging 96.0 points per game, the Huskies led all teams in Canada West play.
 Additionally, their 1260 points allowed (63.0 points per game), resulted in a differential of 33 points, which was tops in Canada West.

+The Huskies won their third national title on March 16, 2025, as they won a 85-66 victory over the Carleton Ravens in the 2025 championship final.